Flyounet/blash/post/2016-11-17-markdown-license.md

 summary:
 ---

-> This is a copy *updated* of the Markdown [License](http://daringfireball.net/projects/markdown/license "Markdown License") page from John Gruber site.
+> This is an *updated* copy of the Markdown [License](http://daringfireball.net/projects/markdown/license "Markdown License") page from John Gruber site.

 Markdown is free software, available under the terms of a BSD-style open source license.